JCMcRae/instagram-uploader/README.md

 After you send the request to upload the media ot your IG account, you will receive a media ID for said image in the response.
 This is important because a second request with that ID and your access token will be sent to the GRAPH API request to actually _publish_ the image on your account.
 The way I have the code set up, it will only publish the media _if and only if_ there was a successful upload of the image and a proper ID was returned in the response.

 The `create_carousel` function, which allows you to upload and publish multiple images for a carousel post works in a similar fashion with a couple of addendums, but doesn't stary far from `create_instagram_post`.

+This code is open-source and free to use.
+All I ask is that you give proper credits when using this code.